Occupational Traumatic Stress in Professional Orchestras

 What I’m researching

-Trauma is what happens when something overwhelming or harmful happens to a person, and it affects how they feel, think, or behave — especially in situations that feel unsafe or uncertain.
+Work-related exposure to an event, or series of events, that causes significant distress, and affects how people feel, think, or behave — especially in situations that feel unsafe or uncertain.

 It’s not just the event itself, but how the person experiences it.
 Two people can go through the same thing and be affected very differently.